tyb01/tyb01/README.md

 🔗 [GitHub](https://github.com/tyb01) | [LinkedIn](https://www.linkedin.com/in/muhammad-tayyab-42792a262/)

 ## Objective
-Dedicated Data Science student at PUCIT with strong problem-solving and programming skills.
+Data Science student at PUCIT with strong problem-solving and programming skills.
 Experienced in tech competitions, teamwork, and algorithm challenges.
 Aspiring to grow as a programmer and entrepreneur as a tech person.

 ---